Quantum fields in boson star spacetime: Data Access Statement

 \acknowledgments

-We would like to thank Zong-Zhe Du, Oliver Gould, Joonas Hirvonen, Victor Jaramillo and Shuang-Yong Zhou for helpful discussions.
+We would like to thank Edmund Copeland, Sam Dolan, Zong-Zhe Du, Steffen Gielen, Oliver Gould, Joonas Hirvonen, Victor Jaramillo, Elizabeth Winstanley and Shuang-Yong Zhou for helpful discussions.
+We also thank the anonymous referees for their careful reading of this manuscript and helpful comments which have improved the paper.
 QXX acknowledges support from CSC (File No.~202406340173), and PMS would like to thank the STFC for partial support under grant number ST/X000672/1.
 We are grateful for access to the University of Nottingham's Ada HPC service.

 ~

 {\bf APPENDIX}